ChrstphrHll/npc_gen/students/Selina Ochyllyss.md

 # Selina Ochyllyss
 ---
 ### Description
-- Dwarf Monk from Shadesburry Initiative
+- Dwarf Monk from Aldercrown Empire
 - 5th year Exploration student in Jettenia
-- short curly brunette hair that's put up, Blue eyes, and Light Tan skin
+- short curly lighter blonde hair that's put up, Blue eyes, and Light Tan skin
 - Is Droll and Restrained, and has Logic as their ideal

 ### Organizations